joshita-m/fall2025-joshita-manohar/README.md

 (Section) Newborn & Infant (0 – 1 year)
 (Section) Toddler (1 – 3 years)
 (Section) Preschool (3 – 5 years)

+Oct 29.
+Referring to what we learned in the previous class, I used JavaScript to display information about the 'Newborn & Infant' routine.
+I created an array of data - sleep, play, feeding and hygiene and used a loop to generate HTML elements automatically.
+This allows the information to automatically appear on the page instead of me manually typing it out.
+Understanding how to connect my script to my html took a few trials.
+It was also hard for me to conceptualize what I was coding as I was creating the script.